Understanding the Statute of Limitations for Personal Injury Cases

 Failure to bring a claim within the statutory deadline may result in your case being denied.
 You may be barred from recovery or unable to obtain compensation from a liable party.
 While there are exceptions to the two-year deadlines, it is vital to consult with an experienced attorney as early in the process as possible to ensure that you meet all legal requirements for filing a lawsuit.

-Are There Any Exceptions to the Statute of Limitations for Personal Injury Claims in Columbus, OH?
+Are There Any Exceptions to the Statute of Limitations for Personal Injury Claims in Columbus, Ohio?

-It is essential to discuss your case with an attorney immediately after an injury is discovered.
-If you do not bring a claim (cause of action) within the statute of limitations, you may lose your right to compensation.
+Discussing your case with an attorney immediately after an injury is discovered is essential.
+You may lose your right to compensation if you do not bring a claim (cause of action) within the statute of limitations.
 A knowledgeable Columbus personal injury lawyer can help prove your case and show that you exercised reasonable diligence in discovering your injury.

 What If I Was a Minor at the Time I Was Injured?